danbev/learning-nodejs/README.md

 On mac you might find it popping up dialogs about the firwall blocking access to the `node` and `cctest` applications when running the tests.
 You can add exceptions by pointing to the `node` executable and `node/out/Release/cctest`.
 When doing this it seems you have to located the `node/out/Release` directory and then select the `node` executable.
-Note that you'll have to readd these after running './configure'
+Note that you'll have to read-add these after running './configure'

 ### Running a script